Evgen-dev1989/car_hub/README.md

 8. Start Celery worker
 celery -A car_hub worker -l info

-Usage
 Language Switcher:
-The site supports multiple languages.
+- The site supports multiple languages.
 Use the language switcher in the UI to change the interface language.

 Search:
-Use the search bar to find cars by keywords, powered by Haystack and Solr.
+- Use the search bar to find cars by keywords, powered by Haystack and Solr.

 API:
 Access the REST API at /api/ (see endpoints below).

-to add new translations use the command django-admin makemessages -l ru django-admin compilemessages
+to add new translations use the command django-admin makemessages -l ukr django-admin compilemessages

 API Endpoints